 The elderly have an increased risk of adverse events when taking NSAIDs, particularly those relating to the stomach and bowel.
-See section 4 'possible side effects' for more information Patients with a history of gastro-intestinal toxicity, particularly when elderly, should report any unusual abdominal symptoms (especially gastrointestinal bleeding) particularly in the initial stages of treatment Other medicines and Nurofen for Children Tell your doctor or pharmacist if your child is using or has recently used or might use any other medicines.
+Patients with a history of gastro-intestinal toxicity, particularly when elderly, should report any unusual abdominal symptoms (especially gastrointestinal bleeding) particularly in the initial stages of treatment.

+Other medicines and Nurofen for Children

+Tell your doctor or pharmacist if your child is using or has recently used or might use any other medicines.

 Nurofen for Children may affect or be affected by some other medicines.
+For example:
-For example: medicines that are anti-coagulants (i.e. thin blood/prevent clotting e.g. aspirin/acetylsalicylic acid, warfarin, ticlopidine)

-medicines that reduce high blood pressure (ACE-inhibitors such as captopril, beta-blockers such as atenolal medicines, angiotensin-ll receptor antagonists such as losartan)
+- Medicines that are anti-coagulants (i.e. thin blood/prevent clotting e.g. aspirin / acetylsalicylic acid, warfarin, ticlopidine) - Medicines that reduce high blood pressure (ACE-inhibitors such as captopril, beta-blockers such as atenolol medicines, angiotensin-II receptor antagonists such as losartan)

 Some other medicines may also affect or be affected by the treatment of Nurofen for Children.
-You should therefore always seek the advice of your doctor or pharmacist before you use Nurofén for Children with the risk of side effects • Digoxin (for heart insufficiency), since the effect of digoxin may be enhanced Glucocorticoids (medicinal products containing cortisone)
+You should therefore always seek the advice of your doctor or pharmacist before you use Nurofen for Children with other medicines.